 How the Neural Network Helped Forecast the Best Sending Time for an Email with a Repeat Purchase Offer

 Pet owners order products such as pet food and litter with a certain frequency, as they have to replenish them from time to time once they’ve run out.
 The task is to predict when the customers will need the product next and to send them a correspondening email with an offer.

 The Next Best Action neural network algorithm helped forecast the probable purchase date for each customer.
-The neural network analyzes the interval between the customer’s purchases and how often the customer opens emails and makes purchases after receiving mailings.Then it suggests the Best Sending Time for an email with recommendations.
+The neural network analyzes the interval between the customer’s purchases and how often the customer opens emails and makes purchases after receiving them.Then it suggests the Best Sending Time for an email with recommendations.
 The email lists the products that the customer purchased previously and contains a “Repeat My Previous Order” button.
 After clicking the button, the customer is redirected to a page with a cart with the same preselected products.